 In both English and French, emphasis will be laid on reading and writing skills.
-Communicative competence in those languages will be assessed through a range of given situations and students will need to provide appropriate answers to these tasks.
+Communicative competence in these languages will be assessed through a range of questions.
 Knowledge and application of grammar will be assessed in context.

 Single papers will be set and their duration will be 1 hour 45 minutes.
 Each paper will comprise two sections, Section A (Reading) and Section B (Grammar and Writing).
 A number of reading and writing tasks will be set and these will be graded in terms of difficulty, ranging from simple exercises to progressively more complex ones.
-A range of question types will be used, including True/False items, multiple choice items, structured and open ended questions.
+A range of question types will be used, including True/False items, multiple choice items, structured and open - ended questions.
 All the questions are compulsory but a choice will be given for the Essay question.
 A description of the papers is given in table 1.